whiskyechobravo/kerko/docs/config-params.md

 !!! warning "Modifies the search index"

-    Changing any of the `kerko.search_fields.*` parameters will require that you run the `clean index` and `sync index` commands, except if you are just disabling a field or changing its `scopes` parameter.
+    Changing any of the `kerko.search_fields.*` parameters will require that you run the `sync index --full` command, except if you are just disabling a field or changing its `scopes` parameter.
 See [synchronization commands] for details.

 ### `analyzer`